huyhoangbcvt/django_rest_template/README.md

       python manage.py import_term_content_dictionary --format mp3 --media_type audio en
    ```

-4. **CLI: Run the download audio dictionary from Shell Command and have the input data from the import (df.pkl file).**:
+4. **CLI: Run the download audio dictionary from Shell Command and have the input data from the import (df.pkl file)**:
    ```bash
    ## If using British English, en-us,...then run Shell Command (where df.pkl are files that you already have):
       [